renaschweizer/congen-gatk/README.md

 ```
 Don't be alarmed if you get some warnings output to the screen.
 There was a known bug with this version of GATK that has since then been fixed!
 This will take a few miutes to run.

 We should now have a GVCF file for each individual.
 We can take a look at the files, but don't be alarmed if they say there are no genotypes yet!
 We'll do that soon.
-The GVCF mode and GVCF files can be read about in more detail here: https://software.broadinstitute.org/gatk/documentation/article.php?id=4017
+The GVCF mode and GVCF files can be read about in more detail on the [documentation page](https://gatk.broadinstitute.org/hc/en-us/articles/360046787532-HaplotypeCaller) for HaplotypeCaller.

 ### 6b: Consolidate all GVCF files

 This step consists of consolidating the contents of GVCF files across all of your samples in order to improve scalability and speed the next step, joint genotyping.
-We will use the `GenomicsDBImport` tool and will need to make a new temporary directory.
+We will use the `GenomicsDBImport` [tool](https://gatk.broadinstitute.org/hc/en-us/articles/360047216891-GenomicsDBImport) and will need to make a new temporary directory.

 ```{bash}
 mkdir called_genotypes_HC/temp